armbian/documentation/docs/User-Guide_FAQ.md

 Historically the Raspberry Pi has had a strong community and its own support.
 Armbian's development effort is better spent focusing on other ARM-based SBCs with less support.
 There are other reasons as well.
 If you are interested there is a years-long conversation going on in forums: https://forum.armbian.com/topic/483-support-of-raspberry-pi/

+## Why does hardware feature XY work in old kernel but not in more recent one?

+Vendors tend to fork old kernel and U-Boot versions and only do minimal adjustments to make board features work.
+Besides the fact that those adjustments are almost never pushed to mainline they usually do not update their sources (if available at all) and kernels as well.
+Armbian moves things forward and follows mainline kernel as much as possible to provide both its features as well as security updates.
+The downside is that some features do not work since nobody ported specific drivers to mainline and they can also break.
+Armbian can only afford to do a brief testing of images and check if basic functions (boot-up, network, USB...) work due to lack of both human and financial ressources.

 ## What does WIP/EOS/CSC mean?

 - WIP: Work in progress